 Keep in mind:

 Consider adding evidence-based, anti-MM therapies such as

-“Yes…There are a small number of patients whose disease will be well controlled for a long period following primary therapy.
+Multiple myeloma is currently not a curable disease.
+There are a small number of patients whose disease will be well controlled for a long period following primary therapy.
 However, we are not able to prospectively identify these patients.
 In the absence of predictive biomarkers, all patients with multiple myeloma can potentially benefit from continuous therapy after primary induction treatment.